telerik/ajax-docs/api/server/Telerik.Web.UI/RadComboBox.md

             		The value of the P:Telerik.Web.UI.RadComboBoxItem.Text Textproperty is displayed in the RadComboBoxcontrol, while the P:Telerik.Web.UI.RadComboBoxItem.Value Valueproperty is used to store any additional data about the item, such as data passed to the postback event associated with the item.
-                You can find information on the server API of RadComboBox at https://docs.telerik.com/devtools/aspnet-ajax/controls/combobox/server-side-programming/events Events.
+                You can find information on the server API of RadComboBox at https://docs.telerik.com/devtools/aspnet-ajax/controls/combobox/server-side-programming/events .

 ## Inheritance Hierarchy